 You may or may not have heard about what a catechin is, but it is an antioxidant that is well known for its dietary and health benefits.
-It’s found in a variety of forms (dark chocolate, red wine, açaí berries, pomegranates, goji berries, blackberries, broccoli & spinach), but the highest concentration of catechins are found in green & matcha green tea.
+It’s found in a variety of forms (dark chocolate, red wine, açaí berries, pomegranates, goji berries, blackberries, broccoli & spinach), but the highest concentration of catechins are found in green and matcha green tea.

 What Is a Catechin?

-What Do Catechin’s Do to Keep My Mouth Healthy?
+What Do Catechins Do to Keep My Mouth Healthy?

-- They found that men who drank at least one cup of tea a day were 19 percent less likely to have fewer than 20 teeth (a full set including wisdom teeth is 32) than those who did not drink green tea.
+In fact, there is a study that has been widely publicized in the medical community highlighting these effects.
+Yasushi Koyama of the Tohoku University Graduate School of Medicine and colleagues looked at more than 25,000 Japanese men and women between age 40 and 64 in making the determination.
+They found that men who drank at least one cup of tea a day were 19 percent less likely to have fewer than 20 teeth (a full set including wisdom teeth is 32) than those who did not drink green tea.
 Tea-drinking women had 13 percent lower odds.

 It always pays dividends to be mindful of what you eat and drink, and we highly recommend adding matcha and green tea to your diet – in moderation, of course.
 However, it is good to remember, that despite the myriad of benefits that any super-food or drink may possess, it will never fully replace your need to visit the dentist, at least once every six months.
-Contact LR Family Dental Care to schedule your next appointment today!
+Contact Little Rock Family Dental Care to schedule your next appointment today!